Robert-DeForrest-Reynolds/EliJ/README.md

 Cornelius is the only 'tool' that is indeed a product, is not open-source, and largely does not come packaged with Toran.
 Cornelius is downloaded onto your system as a pre-compiled, obfuscated code, that you are not intended to access, so please respect that.

-It was a difficult decision whether or not to implement Cornelius into Toran.
-I'm still conflicted on it.
-I say now that I will not hesitate in removing Cornelius from Toran's architecture if any mis-use is detected.

 ## Mel :no_entry:
 Audio development environment.